-Impact Investor & SUPPORTER OF INNOVATION IN ARTISTRY
+Impact Investor & SUPPORTER OF INNOVATION

 Scott Plank's life and work center around pursuing his passion for exploring how built environments can magnify our lives and relationships.
 His love and curiosity for community building was fueled by his many early experiences in life from building homes in Florida, to designing communities at the University of Maryland.